 Many of our contemporary social problems begin with the marginalization of some part of the population, often based on identity (Dempsey & Brafman, 2017; Oliver, 2001).
 Veterans, as a subset of the population, can be seen as a marginalized group in and of themselves, but as individuals they span other identities as well.
-These may include differences in race, gender, religious belief, and political or social ideology.
-Within the service, these other areas of difference are minimized by the adoption of commonly-shared values, practices, characteristics and language.
-One of the unifying forces within the military and veterans’ community is the notion of service to others, often at the cost of personal sacrifice.
+This intersectionality may include differences in race, gender, age, religious belief, and political or social ideology, each of which may carry some form of lived or historical trauma (Menakem, 2017).
+Within the military community, these and other areas of difference are minimized to some degree by the adoption of commonly-shared values, practices, characteristics and language common to the services.
+One of the unifying forces among military and veterans is the notion of service to others, often at the cost of personal sacrifice.
 This sense of service can apply to family members as well as the service members themselves.
 Outside of the bounds of the military culture, many service members and veterans do not perceive similar demands and commitments being required of fellow citizens.
 They have also come to believe that others outside of their own community cannot or will not understand their experiences.
 This sense of separation has become reified over time in the form of a military-civilian gap of understanding between veterans who have served, and civilians who have not.
-This social division has been reinforced by popular stereotypes and media portrayals of veterans.
+This social division has been further reinforced by popular stereotypes and media portrayals of veterans as either heroes, victims, or perpetrators – none of which capture the complexity and essence of the veteran identity.
+Despite good intentions and a great deal of mutual respect, the real or perceived gap of cultural values and lived experience between veterans and civilians underlies much of the divide which has been growing since the World War II era in America.
+As a result of this gap, veterans’ stories are not being heard, and potential for both individual and collective understanding and healing through storytelling is being lost.

 In the area of mental health, there is also a similar type of forced separation, which works on at least two levels to thwart communication with veterans about their wartime experiences.
 First, discussion of troubling experiences in therapy is protected by client-patient confidentiality.
 Secondly, many veterans have learned to not trust or rely on mental health professionals.
-This distrust, or lack of identification, is grounded in the values of the warrior culture, in which veterans tend to see themselves as capable protectors and defenders.
+This distrust, or lack of identification, is grounded in the values of the warrior culture, in which veterans tend to see themselves as strong and capable protectors and defenders.
 The language of clinical psychology, on the other hand, is mostly framed in pathology and deficit thinking, and therefore antithetical to the essences of warrior self and identity (Buechner, 2014).
-Despite good intentions and a great deal of mutual respect, the real or perceived gap of cultural values and lived experience between veterans and civilians underlies much of the divide which has been growing since the World War II era in America.
-As a result of this gap, veterans’ stories are not being heard, and potential for both individual and collective understanding and healing through storytelling is being lost.

 Another barrier is the lack of clarity in most community or social settings as to whom a veteran might go to for the kind of conversations that are needed to sort things out.
 Within the service, specialized functions, hierarchies, and roles are clearly articulated.
 For enlisted veterans, the first resort when in doubt is to seek out the counsel of a seasoned Sergeant or Chief Petty Officer.
 There are few, if any, civilian counterparts to this role, which acts as a mediating force in offering guidance and interpreting right from wrong in morally ambiguous or difficult situations.
 Likewise, matters pertaining to ethical issues may be brought to an Inspector General, and moral or spiritual matters discussed in confidence with a Chaplain.
-Once a veteran is separated from these support structures and authority figures, there are few venues within which stories – particularly those potentially involving moral conflict - can be told, and advice received.
+Once a veteran is separated from these support structures and authority figures, there are few venues within which their stories – particularly those potentially involving moral conflict - can be told, and advice received.